peterdhansen/dnd-age-of-dragons/Chapter 6.md

 ## Final Question
 - How to release creature?
 	- We all decide to release the creature.
-	- Irus rolls 17 opener
+	- Ivra rolls 17 opener
 	- Osym + Yord = 40
 	- Titus = 22
 	- Lose 1 attribute